wang007123/Codalab-Assessing-Humor-in-Edited-News-Headlines/README.md

  *****Example code of our hyperparameter tuning******* -- We leave some example code for how we run our hyperparamter tuning and how we draw the analysis diagram, it been placed at the bottom of our notebook.
-Meanwhile, if you would like to run our hyper-parameter experiments, you also need to delete the result part of the train() and replace it with the one we made comments.
+Meanwhile, if you would like to run our hyper-parameter experiments, you also need to delete the return part of the train() and replace it with the one we made comments.